 Over the years, I have tried many pancakes.
 I have enjoyed many varieties of pancakes including Chocolate Pancakes, Cinnamon Bun Pancakes, Pumpkin Patch Pancakes, Blueberry Sour Cream Pancakes ,German Pancakes, German Apple Pancake, Sausage Peach Filled Puff Pancake , and Mini German Pancakes.
 All of these have been fabulous.
 However, I have yet to find that perfect regular old plain pancake recipe that I could turn to as my “go to recipe” when I need to.
 That was until I found these fluffy buttermilk pancakes.

-As a result, I have relied on Hungry Jack and Lehi Roller pancake mixes to fill that spot up until now.
+In the past, I have relied on Hungry Jack and Lehi Roller pancake mixes to fill that spot up until now.

 However, I think I have finally found the perfect plain old pancake recipe, thanks to Recipe Rhapsody.
 Now Recipe Rhapsody actually got the recipe from Radishes and Rhubarb who adapted the recipe from the Better Homes and Gardens Cookbook.
 Here’s the funny thing.
 I have that cookbook on my shelf with that recipe in it and never tried it.
 Hello????
 What was I thinking?????
 So I must thank Recipe Rhapsody for making me aware of a wonderful recipe that I already had on my shelf.

 I have found my go to pancake recipe!